-- The “Free Application for Federal Student Aid” (FAFSA) is available for free to complete at fafsa.gov after January 1.
+- Beginning January 1, the “Free Application for Federal Student Aid” (FAFSA) is available for free to complete at fafsa.gov (using prior year taxes).
 We encourage all families to file regardless of income.
 Students should specify 001799 as the code number for Goshen College.
 Apply now: www.fafsa.gov

-- After you’ve been accepted for admission and we have received your FAFSA along with any other documentation that has been requested, we will send you a paper copy of Financial Aid Award letter describing the aid you are eligible to receive.
-At that time, we will also send an email with instructions for viewing the Financial Aid Award online.
+- After you’ve been accepted for admission and we have received your FAFSA along with any other documentation that has been requested, we will send you a paper copy of your Financial Aid Notification describing the aid you are eligible to receive.

-- You will receive one paper copy of your award letter.
-Any revisions to your Financial Aid Award will be sent via email with instructions for viewing the award online.
+- You will receive one paper copy of your Financial Aid Notification.
+Any revisions to your Financial Aid Notification will be sent via email with instructions for viewing the award online.

 Online Tuition Payments

-We know that paying for a college education is not an easy endeavor.
-It requires some level of sacrifice and planning.
-With this in mind we offer several options that we believe will be beneficial to cover this financial gap.
+We know that paying for a college education requires some level of sacrifice and planning.
+With this in mind, we offer several options that we believe will be beneficial to cover this financial gap.
 Besides financial aid and loans, Goshen College offers an online tuition payment system.
 More information can be found by clicking on Online Tuition Payments.